21 shows to see at Liverpool theatres in 2021

-New year, new beginnings?
-We can certainly hope that 2021 proves a very different 12 months to 2020 – particularly for theatre.
+New season, new beginnings?
+We can certainly hope that the second half of 2021 proves very different to the last 12 months – particularly for theatre.

-And there is a glimmer of light for lovers of live performance.
+And while things still look dark as lockdown 3 continues to keep us all at home, there is a glimmer of light for lovers of live performance.

-On the musicals front, old favourites like Chicago, Footloose and Grease are being joined by first-time visitors to Liverpool including Heathers, Dreamgirls, The Book of Mormon and School of Rock.
+On the musicals front, old favourites like Hairspray and Grease are being joined by first-time visitors to Liverpool including Heathers, The Addams Family, Everybody's Talking About Jamie and School of Rock.

-We’ll all need a laugh, and the Royal Court is one venue promising crowd-pleasing comedies, while elsewhere there’s murder, mystery and suspense coming to the stage.
+We’ll all need a laugh, and the Royal Court is one venue promising crowd-pleasing comedies - along with a new musical by Chumbawamba's Boff Whalley no less, while elsewhere there’s murder, mystery and suspense coming to the stage.

 Here are 21 shows currently scheduled to come to Liverpool City Region venues in 2021.